 Data integration isn’t easy though, especially the larger your enterprise and the more software systems on which you rely.
 The hotch-potch of legacy systems and new tools make enterprise architectures difficult to manage, especially due to the different data formats that all these tools receive.

 More and more, companies need to share data across all these systems.
 The problem is how difficult sharing data is when each system has different languages, requirements, and protocols.
 One solution is the canonical data model (CDM), effectively implementing middleware to translate and manage the data.

 Defining a Canonical Data Model (CDM)

-Canonical data models are a type of data model that aims to present data entities and relationships in the simplest possible form in order to integrate processes across various systems and databases.
+CDMs are a type of data model that aims to present data entities and relationships in the simplest possible form to integrate processes across various systems and databases.
+A CDM is also known as a common data model because that’s what we’re aiming for—a common language to manage data!

 More often than not, the data exchanged across various systems rely on different languages, syntax, and protocols.
-A CDM is also known as a common data model.

 The purpose of a CDM is to enable an enterprise to create and distribute a common definition of its entire data unit.
-This allows for smoother integration between systems, which can improve processes, and also makes data mining easier.
+This allows for smoother integration between systems, which can help:

 Importantly, a canonical data model is not a merge of all data models.
 Instead, it is a new way to model data that is different from the connected systems.
 This model must be able to contain and translate the other types of data.